armory/documentation/_spinnaker/operator.md

 - **Basic**: Operator in basic mode installs Spinnaker into a single namespace without `ValidatingAdmissionWebhook` for doing preflight checks.
 - **Cluster**: Operator in cluster mode installs Spinnaker across namespaces with `ValidatingAdmissionWebhook` for doing preflight checks.
 This mode requires a `ClusterRole`.

-If you want to get started quickly, the process to install Operator and Spinnaker involves running the following commands:
+If you want to get started quickly, install Operator and Spinnaker by running the following commands:

 ```
 # Pick a release from https://github.com/armory-io/spinnaker-operator/releases (or clone the repo https://github.com/armory-io/armory-operator and use the master branch for the latest development work)